 Maegan McNerney Azar began her theatre career when she was nine years old as an orphan in the musical Annie.
 Since then, she has participated in community, educational, and professional theatre in states across the country.
-Currently, she is the Assistant Professor of Acting and Directing at Furman.
+Currently, she is the Associate Professor of Acting and Directing at Furman.

 A Florida native, Azar grew up on Matlacha, a small fishing island on the Southwest gulf coast.
 After graduating with salutatorian honors from Mariner High School (Fla.), Azar enrolled at East Tennessee State University.
 A member of the university honors scholar program, Azar played on the university's NCAA Division I volleyball team.
 Her theatre interests soon became a career goal when she decided to switch majors from biology to theatre in her third term at the university.
 Studying under Pat Cronin, Azar worked tirelessly to become a well-rounded theatre artist--not just an actor--by studying design, theatre history, and stage management in addition to her primary acting classes.
 She graduated with a bachelor of science in theatre in 2003 with summa cum laude honors while earning the Bud Frank Award for Excellence and the Outstanding Student in Theatre award.